Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzLoadBalancer.md

 ## SYNTAX

 ```
-Set-AzureRmLoadBalancer -LoadBalancer <PSLoadBalancer> [-AsJob] [-DefaultProfile <IAzureContextContainer>]
+Set-AzLoadBalancer -LoadBalancer <PSLoadBalancer> [-AsJob] [-DefaultProfile <IAzureContextContainer>] [-WhatIf]
- [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmLoadBalancer** cmdlet sets the goal state for an Azure load balancer.
+The **Set-AzLoadBalancer** cmdlet sets the goal state for an Azure load balancer.

 ## EXAMPLES

 ### Example 1: Modify a load balancer
 ```
-PS C:\>$slb = Get-AzureRmLoadBalancer -Name "NRPLB" -ResourceGroupName "NRP-RG"
+PS C:\>$slb = Get-AzLoadBalancer -Name "NRPLB" -ResourceGroupName "NRP-RG"
-PS C:\> $slb | Add-AzureRmLoadBalancerInboundNatRuleConfig -Name "NewRule" -FrontendIpConfiguration $slb.FrontendIpConfigurations[0] -FrontendPort 81 -BackendPort 8181 -Protocol "TCP"
+PS C:\> $slb | Add-AzLoadBalancerInboundNatRuleConfig -Name "NewRule" -FrontendIpConfiguration $slb.FrontendIpConfigurations[0] -FrontendPort 81 -BackendPort 8181 -Protocol "TCP"
-PS C:\> $slb | Set-AzureRmLoadBalancer
+PS C:\> $slb | Set-AzLoadBalancer
 ```

 The first command gets the load balancer named NRPLB, and then stores it in the $slb variable.
-The second command uses the pipeline operator to pass the load balancer in $slb to Add-AzureRmLoadBalancerInboundNatRuleConfig, which adds an inbound NAT rule named NewRule.
+The second command uses the pipeline operator to pass the load balancer in $slb to Add-AzLoadBalancerInboundNatRuleConfig, which adds an inbound NAT rule named NewRule.
-The third command passes the load balancer to **Set-AzureRmLoadBalancer**, which updates the load balancer configuration and saves it.
+The third command passes the load balancer to **Set-AzLoadBalancer**, which updates the load balancer configuration and saves it.

 ## PARAMETERS